 In a dental assistant position, you may sterilize dental instruments, process x rays, prepare patients for treatments, and schedule appointments, says the Department of Labor.

 Job outlook: Dental assisting is projected to have a 25 percent increase in job growth between 2012 and 2022.*

 Career #4 - Physical Therapist Assistant

 Are you interested in helping patients recover from an injury or illness?
-If so, consider earning an associate's degree in physical therapy assistance, which could help you prepare for a rewarding career as a physical therapist assistant.
+If so, consider earning an associate's degree in physical therapy assistance, which could help you prepare for a career as a physical therapist assistant.
 According to the U.S. Department of Labor, most states require these professionals to have an associate's degree from an accredited physical therapist assistant program.

-If you think this career and educational route is for you, be prepared to study topics that might include disease and disability, kinesiology, and rehabilitation procedures.
+If you think this career and educational route is for you, be prepared to study topics such as, anatomy, physiology, and psychology, adds the Department of Labor.

-As a physical therapist assistant, you'll likely work alongside the physical therapist, providing treatment that improves a patient's mobility, relieves pain, and decreases physical disabilities.
+As a physical therapist assistant, you'll likely work alongside the physical therapist, providing treatment that improves a patient's mobility and relieves pain, says the Department.

 Physical therapist assistants may also aid patients with exercise and instruction during therapy sessions.

 Job outlook: Physical therapist assistants are expected to see job growth of 41 percent between 2012 and 2022.*